niranjan6030/grezzo/README.md

   reveal the store.
 Everything — teeth, fabric edges, slider — derives from a single progress value, so nothing can drift out of sync.
 Runs once per session, skippable, and disabled entirely under `prefers-reduced-motion`.
-- **Zara-style motion.** Hard-edged panel wipes between routes, clip-path reveals rather than fades, slow drape easing, parallax hero.
-Written from scratch — no Zara code or assets are used.
 - **Procedural product imagery.** With no photography, each jean is drawn as SVG from its own attributes: the fit sets the silhouette, the rise sets the waistband, the wash sets the fade and whiskering.
 Upload a real photo in the